bhavingpt/space-shooter/README.md

 # spaceshooter
-Space shooter with evolving AI for AP CS Final
+Top-down space shooter game with a genetic algorithm-based AI for a class project.
+Developed in Greenfoot and coded entirely in Java.